torodb/stampede/README.md

 ToroDB is based on the [Mongo Wire Protocol library][5] (mongowp), which is another library built by [8Kdata][6] to help construct programs that speak the MongoDB protocol.
 You may also compile this library yourself, or let maven download it from the repository automatically.

-Just run "`mvn package`" on the root directory and find the executable jar file in `torodb/target/torodb-0.15-SNAPSHOT-jar-with-dependencies.jar`.
+Just run `mvn package` on the root directory and find the executable jar file in `torodb/target/torodb-0.15-SNAPSHOT-jar-with-dependencies.jar`.

 ## Running ToroDB